(con't from Part I)

 There are times when a congregation, an organization, or a group of organizations, meeting in the same building for many years are faced with relocating to a different facility for financial reasons; large portions of the building (due to ever-dwindling revenues in tithes, dues, or donations supplied by an ever-dwindling membership) may have been poorly (or never) maintained for a very long time; perhaps no one even has been in certain parts of the building at all, any time in recent memory, to check on the condition of things prior to its sale.

-Then one day, just before the new buyer takes possession of the premises, someone enters, and finds this (photo).
+Then one day, just before the new buyer takes possession of the premises, someone enters and finds, among other things, a once beautiful and useful pipe organ console irreversibly damaged, broken, wrecked, and in an absolutely pitiful condition of unfathomable neglect.

-The opposite of love isn't hatred; it's indifference -- and such a scene brought on by an indifferent clergy, building committee, or board of trustees, would be nothing less than a crime against music (photo).
+The opposite of love isn't hatred; it's indifference -- and such a scene brought on by an indifferent clergy, building committee, or board of trustees, would be nothing less than a crime against music.

 Now imagine it's a worship center with a new, youngish male pastor, and he's saying, "Oh, it's okay, don't worry about it, we've got some good organ patches on the secondary synth, we use them for pads quite a lot ..." -- it would make you want to take that same pastor to hear a really fine pipe organ played by a really fine organist -- provided, that is, that he can be persuaded not to spend the entire time texting others and taking selfies.

-We look at images like this, sadly shake our heads, and wonder how such a situation can develop, but it has -- far too many times in fact.
+We gaze upon things like this, sadly shake our heads, and wonder how such a situation can develop, but it has developed -- far too many times, in fact -- and it's heartbreaking and sickening to behold.

 Many churches and other institutions are in possession of a small or moderately-sized pipe organ which is still partially playable but hardly ever used; they are often struggling with finding a skilled person to play their pipe organ; they may even have a beautiful instrument full playable and want to use it, but perhaps they don't have a person who feels comfortable enough to play it in public.